St. Augustine Gam

 St. Augustine, FL 32086

 Registration fee includes all sessions on Friday, Saturday and Sunday.
-Meals are additional and are outlined in the registration process.
-After October 31st, rates increase by $5.
+Meals are additional but can not be guaranteed for walk-up registrants.

 Join SSCA for a new gam experience in a new location, St. Augustine, FL!
 Founded in 1565 by Spanish explorers and touted as the nation’s oldest city, St. Augustine is a tourist destination sure to be enjoyed because of its rich history, Spanish colonial architecture and Atlantic Ocean beaches.
 You may find these articles helpful as you plan your trip to St. Augustine: Ten Most-Asked Cruiser Questions About St. Augustine, Why SSCA Chose St. Augustine, Introduction to St. Augustine, St. Augustine Restaurants and Exploring South of St. Augustine.